veluca93/parallel_enum/README.md

 In this case the graph file should have .oly extension and contain the following information:

  - The first line should contain the number of nodes and edges.
- - Then, for each edge, one line containing the indices of its extremes (indices should start from 0).
+ - Then, for each edge, one line containing the indices of its extremes (indices should start from 0, or from 1 if using the flag -one_based).
  - Numbers on the same line should be separated by space.

 # Using